coinable/coinable-docs/docs/developers/checkouts.md

 ## On Behalf Of (OBO) System

-Any platform can add a Web3 payments layer and earn fees on transactions done in the platform by integrating Coinable in just a few steps.
+Any platform can add a Web3 payments layer and earn fees on transactions done in platform by integrating Coinable in just a few steps.

 1. The users of a given platform need to register with Coinable and set a wallet that will be used to accept payments through the Settings page.
 2. The users will need to whitelist the same tokens that are whitelisted by the platform.
-3. The users need to be able to share their project key with the platform which will be passed to origin_project_key field along with the desired platform_charge_rate in percentage terms (e.g. 0.5% is passed as 0.5).
+3. The users need to be able to share their project key with the platform which will be passed to `origin_project_key` field along with the desired `platform_charge_rate` in percentage terms (e.g. 0.5% is passed as 0.5).

 ```json
  "on_behalf_of": {